DanielRSnell/mcp-example/modules/sequential-thinking/instructions.md

 -- Get counts of thoughts per branch in a session SELECT branch_id, COUNT(*) AS thought_count
 FROM sqt_thoughts
-WHERE session_id = 'your_session_id' AND branch_id IS NOT NULL
+WHERE chat_id = 'your_chat_id' AND branch_id IS NOT NULL
 GROUP BY branch_id
 ORDER BY thought_count DESC;
 ```

-Remember to maintain session continuity by preserving and reusing the session ID across interactions that are part of the same reasoning process.
+Remember to maintain session continuity by preserving and reusing the chat ID across interactions that are part of the same reasoning process.